Windows 11 24H2 Wi-Fi Keeps Disconnecting: Fixes That Work in 2026

 Restart the PC after running them.

 Also forget and re-add your Wi-Fi network.
-This clears corrupted profiles that can cause Windows 11 24H2 “connected but no internet” behaviour.
+This can clear a corrupted profile that causes repeated reconnects or “connected but no internet” behaviour.

 Fix Router and Channel Issues (2.4 GHz vs 5 GHz)